What Does Janitorial Liability Insurance Usually Cover?

 Even though janitorial liability insurance is necessary and will help cover a number of damages and injuries, there are still common events and issues that it doesn’t cover.

 1. Injuries to your employees.
-While your janitorial liability insurance may cover injuries to your clients, any injuries your employees suffer on the job would be covered by workers’ compensation insurance, or workers’ comp for short.
+While your janitorial liability insurance may cover injuries to your clients, any bodily injury that your employees suffer on the job would be covered by workers’ compensation insurance, or workers’ comp for short.
 Most states require workers’ comp, although the details vary.

 2. Damage to your property.
-If you want coverage for an office or shortage space and any equipment or supplies you keep there, you’ll need commercial property coverage.
+If you want coverage for an office or storage space and any equipment or supplies you keep there, janitorial insurance won’t be enough.
+If this is a concern, you’ll need commercial property coverage as well.

 3. Damage to your equipment.
 Yes, damage to your property and damage to your equipment looks pretty similar.
 Generally speaking, however, that commercial property coverage mentioned above will only cover property and equipment at a specific location.
 You may need additional coverage for equipment damage or theft that happens in transit or at other locations.
 Some companies have this as an add-on to commercial property coverage, and some have this as a separate policy called inland marine coverage, Specialty Property Insurance Coverage Endorsement (SPICE), or simply, equipment coverage.